 "Cedric, wait!" he called after him.

 Cedric stopped and turned to look at him.
 "No, Harry, just stop.
 I need you to do this for me.
 I can't keep thinking that anytime we kiss or touch or simply hang out, that you're wishing it were Malfoy instead of me.
 Please, just do this.
 Not only for me, but most importantly for you.
 I'll see you around," Cedric interrupted his likely speech.
 He smiled slightly at him before he turned and left the classroom.
-Harry sagged his shoulders and dropped his head into his heads.
+Harry sagged his shoulders and dropped his head into his hands.
 He heard several footsteps coming towards the classroom as well as loud voices and knew that his classmates were coming.
 He quickly turned from the door and sat down, pulling his Transfiguration book out of his bag.
 I've made a right mess of things, he thought as his classmates waltzed into the room followed by Professor McGonagall.

 "Alright class, turn to page 463 in your textbook.
 This is the spell we are going to be working on today.
 Oh, and before I forget, we are going to be having a Yule ball on Christmas.
 It is quite a formal affair and dance lessons will be offered.
 Now, on to today's lesson," she stated.
 The class erupted in whispers and murmurs.
 Harry fought a groan as Hermione started babbling with Lavender and Parvati about the dance.
 Ron and Seamus sat in front of him and groaned along with him.